mrodobbe/gandalf-doe/README.md

 The original version of GandALF is described [in this paper](https://doi.org/10.1016/j.fuel.2022.125340).

 ## 🔨 Installation
 GandALF is built upon NumPy, Pandas, and GPyOpt.
+Because of the strong dependency on GPy and GPyOpt, it is recommended to use python version 3.7.
+A stable release for newer python versions will be made available in a future update. <br>
 The package can be installed using pip:

 Install a virtual environment in Anaconda: